keymetrics/on-premise/docs/BAREMETAL.md

 1. Paste your license key provided by the technical team and click on *Go to configuration*.
 1. Add the *public address* as `instance_address`.
 If you want to use a proxy in front of this instance (like Nginx), you have to configure the address here.

-NB: If you use the SSL setup, you must check the advanced configuration in *General/Websocket address* and use `wss` protocol instead of `ws`
 NB: When your installation is complete, you must stop the wizard:

 ### Disabling the Wizard